Blog

 Frequently Asked Questions

-Does ZIP+6 change over time like ZIP+4?
+Q. Does ZIP+6 change over time like ZIP+4?

-Yes.
+A. Yes.
 Because ZIP+6 codes are derived from ZIP+4 codes plus a delivery point suffix, any change to the ZIP+4 component will affect the ZIP+6 as well.
 Up to 5% of ZIP+4 codes change monthly, so databases should be re-verified regularly at minimum every 12 months for USPS presort discount eligibility.

-Which address verification tools support ZIP+6?
+Q. Which address verification tools support ZIP+6?

-Only CASS-certified address verification software has full access to the USPS database at the delivery point level required for ZIP+6 appending.
+A. Only CASS-certified address verification software has full access to the USPS database at the delivery point level required for ZIP+6 appending.
 DataMatch Enterprise is both CASS™ certified and PAVE™ Gold supports full delivery point verification for large address files.

-Does ZIP+6 help with multi-unit buildings?
+Q. Does ZIP+6 help with multi-unit buildings?

-Yes this is one of its most practical advantages.
+A. Yes this is one of its most practical advantages.
 Where ZIP+4 covers an entire building or floor, ZIP+6 resolves down to an individual apartment, suite, or mailbox.
-For organisations sending mail to dense residential or commercial buildings, ZIP+6 ensures the right piece reaches the right unit rather than a shared mail area.
+For organizations sending mail to dense residential or commercial buildings, ZIP+6 ensures the right piece reaches the right unit rather than a shared mail area.

 Try data matching today